oreilly/couchdb-guide/README.md

 <h2>Contributions</h2>

-<p>This book is open source under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).

-<p>The authors encourage you to fork, improve and publish our work under the terms of the license.
-Big thanks to O’Reilly for allowing this!

-<p>If you feel like giving back, please use GitHub pull-requests [TODO: link] to notify us of new content.
-We’re equally happy about issues [TODO: link] you raise to get our attention.

-<p>Chris, Jan and Noah retain editorial control over any changes anyone submits.
+<p>The book is made available under the <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution</a> license.
+We encourage you to fork our work and make your own improvements under the terms of the license.
+If you have any changes you want to send back our way, please make a regular pull request via Github.
+If the authors like your changes, we may integrate them into the official book and give you a credit in the next edition.
+If you just have an issue to report, please use the regular Github issue system.

 <h2>Publication</h2>